 <Tester Name> <Number of test cases Not Run><Number of test cases Passed><Number of test cases Failed><Number of test cases Not Applicable><Total>

-Q #19) How can You analyze which module/area has the most defects after the execution is completed for a specific sprint or iteration?
+Q #19) How can you analyze which module/area has the most defects after the execution is completed for a specific sprint or iteration?

-Answer: Create a chart using either Stacked bar or Pivot table.
+Answer: Create a chart using either a Stacked bar or Pivot table.
 Select Name=’Bugs by Team’, Y-axis =’Node name’, Group by=’Priority’, Aggregation =Count of work items.